 What types of eggs are most shoppers buying?

 When it comes to shell eggs, today’s consumers face increasingly varied options: cage free, free range, bulk sizing and more.
-Although a dozen eggs is the most popular carton size, at least a third of U.S. egg sales occur in pack sizes larger than 12, representing a significant portion of the market.
-Nearly half (45%) of egg buyers say they typically purchase standard eggs, while a quarter opt for cage free (27%) or free range (23%) varieties.
-That said, another quarter of egg shoppers (23%) say they go for whatever eggs are cheapest, emphasizing the importance of pricing in the category.
+Although a dozen eggs is the most popular carton size, at least two-fifths of U.S. egg sales occur in pack sizes larger than 12, representing a significant portion of the market.
+Nearly half (46%) of egg buyers say they typically purchase standard eggs, while a quarter opt for cage free (23%) or free range (19%) varieties.
+That said, another quarter of egg shoppers (27%) say they go for whatever eggs are cheapest—up four points from January—emphasizing the importance of pricing in the category.

-This preference for low prices is evidenced by private label brands dominating the egg space, accounting for 69% of category dollars in 2024.
-The top five egg brands last year were Walmart’s Great Value (20.6% share), Costco’s Kirkland Signature (12.7%), Eggland’s Best (7.1%), Kroger brand (5.5%) and Aldi brand (4.2%).
-The top egg retailers were Walmart, Costco, Kroger, Albertson’s and Aldi, many of which focus on low prices and everyday value.
+This preference for low prices is evidenced by private label brands dominating the egg space, accounting for 70% of category dollars in Q1 2025, up two points from Q1 2024.
+The top five egg brands last quarter were Walmart’s Great Value (22.6% share), Costco’s Kirkland Signature (12.8%), Kroger brand (5.8%), Eggland’s Best (5.5%) and Aldi brand (4.1%).
+The top egg retailers were Walmart, Costco, Kroger, Albertson’s, Sam’s Club and Aldi, many of which focus on low prices and everyday value.

 Egg Market Concerns